eadf/linestring.rs/README.md

 - [ ] Benchmark and optimize (add smallvec to simplify rdp?)
 - [ ] optimize Ramer–Douglas-Peucker
 - [ ] optimize Visvalingam-Whyatt
 - [ ] figure out how to deal with rustdoc (the feature gates disables it).
+- [ ] Add 2D Convex hull and containment tests
+- [ ] Stable overlapping co-linear line detection, (is it even possible numerically)?